Ahmed-CyberSec/portswigger-labs/README.md

   2.accsess to  url labe from burp suite  Browser

-  3.go to any  prodact and open the the entercept on

-  4.write ;whoam or uname  after proderct
+  3.go to any  prodact and open the the entercept on 4.click right clike and choose send to repeater 4.write ;whoam or uname  after storeTD like storeId;uname or whoami
+  5. click send
+  6.look to the server respons

   🖼️**Screenshots**